FZJ-INM1-BDA/voluba-mriwarp/docs/viewer.md

 ![image_centered](images/data_menu.png)

 ![icon](images/1.png) **Select the input MRI scan to inspect.**
-The <mark>Input NIfTI</mark> has to be in NIfTI format (.nii or .nii.gz) and has to contain the whole brain of the subject.
+The <mark>Input NIfTI</mark> has to be a whole-brain T1-weighted MRI scan in NIfTI format (.nii or .nii.gz).
 You can either manually type in the path to the file or you can choose the input MRI scan in the file explorer by clicking <mark>...</mark>.

 In the viewer, you can move the MRI scan around, zoom in/out and view different slices of the scan.